typelevel/typelevel.github.com/src/blog/minicheck.md

 But we still have a problem:
 There is currently no way to talk about the _size_ of the generated inputs.
-Let's say we want to check an expensive algorithm over lists, for example with a complexity of $\mathcal O(n^3)$ over lists.
+Let's say we want to check an expensive algorithm over lists, for example with a complexity of @:math \mathcal O(n^3) @:@ over lists.
 A naive implemenation of a list generator would take a a random size, and then give you some generator for lists.
 The problem arises at the use site: Whenver you want to change the size of the generated inputs, you need to change the expression constructing the generator.